 Stateful firewall with Suricata IPS (ET-Pro rules, netmap mode on WAN), multi-VLAN routing, NAT, and DNS interception.
 Acts as the network's root of trust.

-Centralized SIEM with 6 active agents on Proxmox, Docker, Caddy, OPNsense, Cowrie, and workstation.
-22 custom rules, FIM, and VirusTotal integration.
+Centralized SIEM with 7 active agents on Proxmox, Docker, Caddy, OPNsense, Cowrie, Zenbook, and workstation.
+26 custom rules, FIM, and VirusTotal integration.

-SSH honeypot in DMZ VLAN 99 with AI-generated responses via local Ollama LLM.
+SSH honeypot in DMZ VLAN 99 with AI-generated responses via local llama.cpp LLM.
 Captures credentials, commands, and malware from real attackers daily.

 Collaborative behavioral IPS.
 Receives ban decisions from N8N SOAR pipeline and enforces at the OPNsense firewall.
 24h TTL with automatic expiry.